seanpm2001/Metric-System/Improvements/Meters/SI_Meters/OldVersions/English/1/1-100/README.txt

 8. 1 MM (Megameter) is not to be confused with 1 Millimeter, a second reason why Megameter may not be usable

+9. Brontometer/Brontometre can also be used, but it is the unofficial term for Ronna-/Ronto-

+10. Geopmeter/Geopmetre can also be used, but it is the unofficial term for Quetta-/Quecto-

+11. A proper base 2 value for Decameters/Decametres and Hectameters/Hectametres is currently missing.
+See the top of the file (which links to an issue regarding community feedback here)

-9. No other notes at the moment.
+12. No other notes at the moment.

 </details> <!-- End of US spelling version !-->